Men of Struggle.

 The Russian question boils down to this: Will they obtain all relevant operational permits so the pipeline can pass through the territorial waters of the Baltic Sea, so they can continue building the new NordStream 2 pipeline?
 They require the consent from Denmark to do this, but Germany and Russia have a plan B to go around Denmark.
 The new NordStream pipeline will cut out many transit nations currently making a lot of money from the Jamal pipeline.
 That includes Poland and Belarus.
 There is already a lot of noise from Warsaw and Washington.
 Just a few months ago Germany, Sweden and Finland have given the green light to start construction on the Nord Stram 2 pipeline.
 Will Denmark follow suit?

 And given the fact that the North Sea natural gas reserves decline year-on-year, how long will it take for other countries such as Denmark and Sweden to look for alternative supplies of natural gas?
 It is also not clear that the US will be a long-term supplier of LNG in the future.
 LNG terminals are planned in many European ports, but this is a lengthy process and it depends on availability and prices.
 The first LNG terminal in Germany will be build in the northeastern city of Rostock and will link the Leningrad Oblast to Mecklenburg.
 The LNG terminal will be operational in 2022, it can hold up to 700.000 cubic meters.
 But it will compete with American LNG.
 Besides that, there is absolutely no need to build any additional LNG capacity in Germany, because LNG is imported from Rotterdam.
 The Dutch LNG terminal opened in 2011.
-Given the fact that Russia possesses the largest natural gas reserves in the world, and a large proportion of these reserves remain unexploited, highly industralized countries like Germany will likely further embrace Russia, to the detriment of US foreign policy.
+Given the fact that Russia possesses the largest natural gas reserves in the world, and a large proportion of these reserves remain unexploited, highly industralized countries like Germany will likely further embrace Russian energy deliveries, to the detriment of US energy policy.

 It is said that if you know your enemies and know yourself, you will not be imperiled in a hundred battles; if you do not know your enemies but do know yourself, you will win one and loose one; if you do not know your enemies nor yourself; you will be imperiled in every single battle, 孫子, Sun Tzu, The Art of War, Chapter I, Detail Assessment and Planning.
 Chapter titles from Chow-Hou Wee (2003).